WICG/attribution-reporting-api/README.md

 ### Data limits and noise

-Attribution source data will be limited to 64 bits of information to enable uniquely identifying an ad click.
+The `attributionsourceeventid` will be limited to 64 bits of information to enable uniquely identifying an ad click.

 The advertiser-side data must therefore be limited quite strictly, by limiting the amount of data and by applying noise to the data.
 Our strawman